Recommended Data Engineering Consulting Companies in 2026: 9 Firms Ranked

 | 3 | EPAM Systems | Enterprise data modernization at global scale | Project · managed | Largest combined bench among listed firms | Strong |

-| 4 | Persistent Systems | Snowflake- and Databricks-heavy programs | Project · dedicated | Public Snowflake and Databricks partner depth | Strong |
+| 4 | Persistent Systems | Snowflake- and Databricks-heavy programs | Project · dedicated | Public Snowflake and Databricks specialist depth | Strong |

 | 5 | GlobalLogic | Industrial, automotive, telecom data platforms | Project · managed | Hitachi-backed scale, regulated-industry pedigree | Moderate |